6.7.5 Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 3.9 Planning for Release

-The Local Authority must be involved in plans for release where the plan is for the child to be Looked After again or for them to be provided with support in the community from Children's Social Care, and if the child is being considered for early release or home curfew detention, particularly with regard to the child's ability to cope with any additional supervision requirements, such as electronic monitoring or an Intensive Supervision and Surveillance condition (ISS); or any MAPPA arrangements that have been set on release.
+The Local Authority must be involved in plans for release where the plan is for the child to be looked after again or for them to be provided with support in the community from Children's Social Care, and if the child is being considered for early release or home curfew detention, particularly with regard to the child's ability to cope with any additional supervision requirements, such as electronic monitoring or an Intensive Supervision and Surveillance condition (ISS); or any Multi-Agency Public Protection Arrangements (MAPPA) arrangements that have been set on release.

 Wherever possible, arrangements should be made for children to visit prospective placements and employment or educational facilities and to meet relevant practitioners before their release.
 There are facilities for a child to be granted Release on Temporary Licence (ROTL) or Mobility to allow outside visits to take place, subject to relevant agreements.